 My favorite quote related to the liberal defense of the illiberal is Susan Sontag's classic statement that "Communism is fascism with a human face."
 This is enough of a criticism of communism to qualify as politically incorrect, but one must also then explain Alexander Dubcek's statement that the revolution in Czechoslovakia in 1968 was to produce "Communism with a human face."
 Presumably he didn't think that it already had one.
 Since Dubcek had to live under communism and Sontag didn't, we probably can count on him to have gotten it more right.
 Sontag, however, who also said that Americans could learn more about the Soviet Union reading Readers' Digest than The Nation, got it far more right than most of her intellectual peers (Rockmore: "Sartre holds that Marxism is unsurpassable as the philosophy of our time," p.147).
 Despite these flashes of insight and expression, Sontag in general retains her leftist bona fides.

-I have used the spelling "Naziism" for "Nazi-ism" because, as far as I can tell, both "i's" are pronounced, and are pronounced differently (long, then short).
+I have previously used the spelling "Naziism" for "Nazi-ism" because, as far as I can tell, both "i's" are pronounced, and are pronounced differently (long, then short).
 The conventional spelling, "Nazism," used by Rockmore and others, does not reflect that pronunciation.
 Perhaps they actually do only use one "i" in speech.
 I don't know.
 It doesn't sound right to me.
+The nearly universal use of "Nazism," however, has moved me to that usage.

 Return to Text